 5 Foods to Grow Your Teeth Big and Strong

-> 3) Vegetables- are a good idea if you are trying to build a good foundation for your teeth.
+The recommended serving of vegetables you should eat daily is 3-5 servings.
+Veggies are good if you are trying to build a good foundation for your teeth.
 Broccoli, carrots, sweet potato and pumpkin are rich in Vitamin A from which tooth enamel forms.
 If you eat them raw you will get more Vitamin A, as well as clean your teeth and massage your gums.

-> 4) Protein- beef, chicken, eggs and turkey are rich in phosphorus.
+The recommended amount of meat you should eat daily is 2-3 servings.
+Beef, chicken, eggs, and turkey are rich in phosphorus.
 Calcium combines with phosphorus and Vitamin D to produce our teeth and bones.
 Make sure you get enough protein to keep your teeth healthy, and reduce decay.

-> 5) Water- when you rinse with water, it cleans your mouth so that your saliva can nourish your teeth, hydrate your gums, and help wash away trapped food particles that can create plague.
+There is no recommended serving size for water.
+The best advice is to simply drink water when you are thirsty, as well as avoid sugary drinks and juices!
+When you rinse with water, it cleans your mouth so that your saliva can nourish your teeth, hydrate your gums, and help wash away trapped food particles that can create plague.

 Protip: Help your child start healthy water-drinking habits by ensuring they drink one 8oz glass of water either before school or before bed.
 This will help clean their teeth, flush out their digestive system, and keep them healthy and happy!

 Diet & Oral Health

 As children grow it’s not only important to help them establish healthy eating habits, it’s equally important to help them develop healthy oral habits.
 Children should be learning to brush and floss their own teeth from an early age (approximately 2-3 years), and encourage them to eat the above listed foods to help them appreciate good oral health.